 Last night I saw an

 interesting addition to the genre of light-hearted films

-films about Naples: Ferdinando e Carolina,
+about Naples: Ferdinando e Carolina, directed by

 released in 1999.
 It is, in Wertmüller's words, a

 "libertine comedy" about a very unfunny period in the

 history of the Kingdom of Naples, the period before the

-wife, Caroline of
+his very able wife, Caroline

-Hapsburg, was making plans to run the kingdom.
+of Hapsburg, was making plans to run the kingdom.

-(Also see The Bourbons, Part 1.)
+(Also see The Bourbons, Part 1)

 The story is told in a series of flashbacks running through the mind of Ferdinand on his death bed in 1825, after Napoleon had come and gone and after Carolina had died.
 He is tormented by the ghosts of his violent past, the liberals and Neapolitan revolutionaries he had had executed.
 In short, we see his youth, from fun-loving pseudo-urchin to fun-loving and vulgar young stud.
 It was enjoyable to watch.
 Like everything that Wertmuller does, Ferdinando e Carolina has that bit of Fellini and Zeffirelli about it, such that if you freeze almost any frame in the 102–minute running time, you have a frameable portrait, so perfect are the sets, costumes and choreography.
 Wertmuller points out that the shots of the inside of what was supposed to be the Bourbon Royal Palace were actually shot in the Savoy palace in Turin —a bit of "revenge" she says.

 The film featured

-Assisi as Ferdinando and Gabriella Pession as
+Sergio Assisi as Ferdinando and Gabriella Pession as

 Carolina.
 Assisi is a still relatively little-known